 One of the major mistakes that you could do is using plagiarized content on your website.
 Such content is very bad for search (you really WANT for search engines to find you if you want to be successful), as well as subject to copyright infringement.

-These are some of the reasons because of which everyone in the IT industry agrees with the saying: Content is king.
+These are some of the reasons why everyone in the IT industry agrees with the saying: Content is king.

-Copyright infringement is both rather common and costly problem a small business and, to be honest, can be easily avoided with buying appropriate stock photography instead of just finding pictures online.
+Copyright infringement is both a rather common and costly problem for a small business and, to be honest, can be easily avoided by buying appropriate stock photography instead of just finding pictures online.